Department and Program Recommendations for First-Year Students

 Sarah Boyer , Chair

 CHEM 111 (General Chemistry I) and CHEM 112 (General Chemistry II) together provide an in-depth introduction to modern chemical ideas.
 CHEM 115 (Accelerated General Chemistry) is a more advanced introductory course which covers key topics from both CHEM 111 and CHEM 112 in a single semester.
 CHEM 111 and 115 are offered only in the fall and CHEM 112 is offered only in the spring.
 We urge all entering students considering majors in chemistry or biology, or those seeking admission to medical school or another health profession graduate program, to take either CHEM 111 or CHEM 115 in their first semester.
-You have two “versions” of CHEM 111 to choose from: In some sections, in-class time is used primarily for lecturing; practicing problem-solving is primarily outside of class.
+You have two CHEM 111 formats to choose from: In some sections, in-class time is used primarily for lecturing; practicing problem-solving is primarily outside of class.
 In other sections, in-class time is used primarily for practicing problem solving; students watch lecture videos outside of class.
 Please register for a CHEM 111 section that matches your preferred learning style.
+General Chemistry RISE (Refresher in STEM Education ) is a virtual, two week-long summer workshop open to all students considering taking CHEM 111.
+The workshop will include both pre-recorded videos exploring content as well as live, virtual problem-solving sessions where you will be able to work on the math skills necessary to be successful in General Chemistry with your future classmates led by peer mentors.
+You can read more about the program here.
+To register for the program, please fill out this Google Form by July 28, 2023.
 You can place into CHEM 115 with a score of 4 or 5 on the Chemistry Advanced Placement test, a score of 5 or higher on either the higher or standard level Chemistry International Baccalaureate exam, or with a strong performance on the online chemistry placement test.
 Please contact Dr. Marc Rodwogin ([email protected]) for access to the placement test.
 Please see the Chemistry Department web site (http://www.macalester.edu/academics/chemistry/) for more information.

-We explore the languages, literatures, cultures, and archaeological remains of this region in the distant past, from Rome to Greece, Egypt, Israel and beyond.
+We explore the languages, literatures, cultures, and archaeological remains of this region from Rome, across the Mediterranean basin, to the Middle East, Bactria and India and beyond.
 Here students learn Arabic, Greek, Hebrew, or Latin (all of which fulfill the Second Language Requirement), and together with faculty analyze and interpret ancient texts, societies, and material culture, as well as explore art and archaeology, myth, history, and the religions, political structures and ideas that arise from this part of the ancient world.

-If you have studied Latin previously, please consult the department website for how to place yourself into the right Latin course: http://www.macalester.edu/academics/classics/majorsminors/wheretostart/.
+If you have studied Latin or Arabic previously, please consult the department website for how to place yourself into the right course: http://www.macalester.edu/academics/classics/majorsminors/wheretostart/.

 Cognitive science is the study of how knowledge is acquired, stored, represented, and used by intelligent systems, both natural and artificial.
 The Cognitive Science concentration at Macalester exposes students to scientific studies of (the) mind and other intelligent systems from a variety of academic disciplines.
 The core of the concentration consists of rigorous coursework on the nature of such systems from the perspective of Philosophy, Psychology, Computer Science, Linguistics and Economics.